 - Here is a resource of basic information about Iditarod, let’s call it Iditarod 101.

 - Students enjoy articles about the race written by our 4-legged correspondents: Zuma, Gypsy, Sanka W. Dog, Libby Littles, and Sled Dog Ed, Zuma’s K9 Journalists.
 Each dog writes towards a particular audience.
-Zuma write for a general audience and serves as the ‘lead’ reporter, Libby Littles for lower elementary, Gypsy for upper elementary, and Sanka for the older readers.
+Zuma writes for a general audience and serves as the ‘lead’ reporter, Libby Littles for lower elementary, Gypsy for upper elementary, and Sanka for the older readers.
 Sanka also provides images housed in Zoom Lens showing important objects and information for all audiences.

 - Engage students in reading books from our recommended reading list.